psschwei/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [ X ] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name: ProbeReadSecondsAs
+    - Feature gate name: SubSecondProbes
     - Components depending on the feature gate:
   - [ ] Other
     - Describe the mechanism: